CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 3. On the next screen, select the check box next to the applicable updates to be downloaded.
 The results can be filtered using the filters available above the list of updates.

+!!! info ""
-?>If you want to select all the update packages found, simply select the **Select all** check box.
+   If you want to select all the update packages found, simply select the **Select all** check box.